-Establishment of commissions
+137. Establishment of Commissions

-137. Provision shall be made by law for establishing one or more public service commissions for Bangladesh, each of which shall consist of a chairman and such other members as shall be prescribed by law.
+Provision shall be made by law for establishing one or more public service commissions for Bangladesh, each of which shall consist of a chairman and such other members as shall be prescribed by law.

-Appointment of members
+138. Appointment of members

-138. (1) The chairman and other members of each public service commission shall be appointed by the President:
+1. The chairman and other members of each public service commission shall be appointed by the President:

-Provided that not less than one half of the members of a commission shall be persons who have held office for twenty years or more in the service of any government which has at any time functioned within the territory of Bangladesh.
+Provided that not less than one-half of the members of a commission shall be persons who have held office for twenty years or more in the service of any government which has at any time functioned within the territory of Bangladesh.

-(2) Subject to any law made by Parliament the conditions of service of the chairman and other members of a public service commission shall be such as the President may, by order, determine.
+2. Subject to any law made by Parliament the conditions of service of the chairman and other members of a public service commission shall be such as the President may, by order, determine.

-Term of office
+139. Term of office

-- 139. (1) The term of office of the chairman and other members of a public service commission shall, subject to the provisions of this article, expire five years after the date on which he entered upon his office, or when he attains the age of 87 [sixty five] years, whichever is earlier. - (2) The chairman and other members of such a commission shall not be removed from office except in like manner and on the like grounds as a Judge of the 88 [Supreme Court]. - (3) A chairman or other member of a public service commission may resign his office by writing under his hand addressed to the President.

-- (4) On ceasing to hold office a member of a public service commission shall not be eligible for further employment in the service of the Republic, but, subject to the provisions of clause (1)- - (a) a chairman so ceasing shall be eligible for re appointment for one further term; and - (b) a member (other than the chairman) so ceasing shall be eligible for re appointment for one further term or for appointment as chairman of a public service commission.
+- 1. The term of office of the chairman and other members of a public service commission shall, subject to the provisions of this article, expire five years after the date on which he entered upon his office, or when he attains the age of sixty five years, whichever is earlier. - 2.
+The chairman and other members of such a commission shall be removed from office except in like manner and on the like grounds as a Judge of the Supreme Court. - 3.
+A chairman or other member of a public service commission may resign his office by writing under his hand addressed to the President. - 4.
+On ceasing to hold office a member of a public service commission shall not be eligible for further employment in the service of the Republic, but, subject to the provisions of clause (1) - a. a chairman so ceasing shall be eligible for re-appointment for one further term; and - b. a member (other than the chairman) so ceasing shall be eligible for re-appointment for one further term or for appointment as chairman of a public service commission.

-Functions of commissions
+140. Functions of Commissions

-- 140. (1) The functions of a public service commission shall be - - (a) to conduct tests and examinations for the selection of suitable persons for appointment to the service of the Republic; - (b) to advise the President on any matter on which the commission is consulted under clause (2) or on any matter connected with its functions which is referred to the commission by the President; and - (c) such other functions as may be prescribed by law. - (2) Subject to the provisions of any law made by Parliament, and any regulation (not inconsistent with such law) which may be made by the President after consultation with a commission, the President shall consult a commission with respect to - - (a) matters relating to qualifications for, and methods of recruitment to, the service of the Republic; - (b) the principles to be followed in making appointments to that service and promotions and transfers from one branch of the service to another, and the suitability of candidates for such appointments, promotions and transfers;

-- (c) matters affecting the terms and conditions (including pension rights) of that service; and - (d) the discipline of the service.
+- 1. The functions of a public service commission shall be - a. to conduct tests and examinations for the selection of suitable persons for appointment to the service of the Republic;

+- b. to advise the President on any matter on which the commission is consulted under clause (2) or on any matter connected with its functions which is referred to the commission by the President; and - c. such other functions as may be prescribed by law. - 2.
+Subject to the provisions of any law made by Parliament, and any regulation (not inconsistent with such law) which may be made by the President after consultation with a commission, the President shall consult a commission with respect to - a. matters relating to qualifications for, and methods of recruitment to, the service of the Republic; - b. the principles to be followed in making appointments to that service and promotions and transfers from one branch of the service to another, and the suitability of candidates for such appointment, promotions and transfers; - c. matters affecting the terms and conditions (including person rights) of that service; and - d. the discipline of the service.

-Annual report
+141. Annual report